People

 Postdoctoral researchers

-Tim Hageman obtained his PhD from the University of Sheffield with Prof. René de Borst FREng and he conducts multi-physics simulations to quantify hydrogen ingress in metals.
-He is funded by the NEXTGEM EPSRC grant.
+Tim Hageman obtained his PhD from the University of Sheffield with Prof. René de Borst FREng and he conducts multi-physics simulations to quantify hydrogen ingress in metals and the crevasse growth in ice-sheets.
+He is currently an 1851 Research Fellow and was previously funded by the NEXTGEM EPSRC grant.
+[Paper 1] [Paper 2] [Paper 3] [Paper 4]

-Livia obtained his PhD from obtained his PhD from La Rochelle University with Prof. Xavier Feaugas and works in developing new mechanical and electrochemical experimental protocols to better understand corrosion and hydrogen embrittlement.
+Livia obtained her PhD from La Rochelle University with Prof. Xavier Feaugas and works in developing new mechanical and electrochemical experimental protocols to better understand corrosion and hydrogen embrittlement.
 She is funded by the UKRI Future Leaders Fellowship grant NEWPHASE.

 Dr Tushar K. Mandal